Silakrdvt/DSProject/README.md

 ### 3. AVL (Self-Balancing BST)
 Insertions trigger local rotations (single/double) to maintain balance factors.
 This keeps tree height near O(log n) and preserves fast search/insert in most cases.

 ---

+### 4. Tree Visualizer (CLI Output)

+For debugging and academic evaluation, the system includes a structural visualizer inside `StudentNode`.
+When triggered (e.g., during student insertion or balancing), it prints a beautiful directory-style map of the AVL tree directly to the standard console output.This allows person to visually verify that the tree maintains its AVL balance properties after operations in real-time.

+---